Frequently Asked Questions

 Does the residency provide tools, materials or work space?

 No, there are no tools, materials, supplies, or studio space provided.
 The MakeRoom Artist Residency is not intended for actual studio work.
 Rather, think if it as a ‘time and space’ residency that allows one to take a break, to work and rest, to create and inspire.
 It allows artists to work out ideas, focus on their projects in an uninterrupted way or to simply take a break from their usual environment to gain clarity and perspective.
 Think of it as a self-led creative-focused retreat that is all about you.
+You'll make it what you want it to be.

 If there are no tools or work space provided what can an artist do?